512-kb/HRmanagementSystem/README.md

 # HRmanagementSystem
-A simple website based on PHP & mySQL
+A simple webapp based on PHP & mySQL

 If running for the first time:-